 Here are the steps to follow to change your cellar gas.
 Any gas cylinder, despite its capacity, the frequency of use and the power of your appliances, will be eventually exhausted.
 The moment dreaded by many will, therefore, arrive that of changing the cellar gas.

-Although it may seem tricky, everyone is able to autonomously change their cellar gas.
+Although it may seem tricky, everyone is able to change their cellar gas autonomously.
 Although this task is easy, it does require you to take some precautions, detailed here in a few steps.
 The necessary materials are as follows: a regulator adapted to your bottle, your new gas bottle and a new connection joint.